chchen/comet/README.md

 2. Uncomment the specification you wish to synthesize in `paxos-arduino.rkt` or `paxos-verilog.rkt`.
 2. Run the Paxos harness: `racket paxos-arduino.rkt` or `racket paxos-verilog.rkt`.

+Each test harness will synthesize a program, then verify it against the spec.
+The final output should be a list of (unsat) results, corresponding to each case in the specification, followed by an abstract syntax representation of the synthesized program.
+Two lines of timing measurements will occur in the output, something like `cpu time: 46437 real time: 9032847 gc time: 2523`, where `real time` shows wall-clock time including time spent waiting for the SMT solver, and `cpu time` shows CPU time used by the Racket runtime.

 #### Scalability benchmarks

 1. Ensure that memoization is set correctly in `config.rkt`.
 2. Run the scalability benchmarks harness: `racket scale-arduino.rkt`.

+The benchmarks harness will the round-robin benchmarks from one to seven channels, then the batch benchmarks, from one to seven channels.
+The harness will not output the synthesized programs.
+Timing data will be interspersed in the output, in the same format as listed above.

 ### Writing your own specs

 1. Take a look at the existing specifications: `serial.rkt`, `paxos.rkt`, `batch-sender.rkt`, and `round-robin-sender.rkt`.
 In addition, take a look at the UNITY syntax: `unity/syntax.rkt`.
 2. Use one of the existing specifications as scaffolding for writing your own.
-3. Use one of the existing harnesses for targetting Arduino or Verilog.
+3. Use one of the existing harnesses as scaffolding for targetting Arduino or Verilog.
 4. Run it!